wingtatonfire/js-tic-tac-toe/README.md

-Project for java script courese
+Project for java script course